16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 Supercharge your Amazon Bedrock agents with Tavily search

-Follow this practical guide to learn how to empower your agentic AI built on Amazon Bedrock with real-time web search results.
+A practical guide on how to add real-time web search results to your agentic AI built on Amazon Bedrock.

 As AI engineers, we’ve all faced the same frustrating limitation: our LLMs are frozen in time, unable to access current information or verify recent facts.
 Whether it’s hallucinations on complex queries or simply being unaware of events that happened after their training cutoff, these limitations can severely restrict the practical applications of our AI agents.